-As per Beram, who topped the 200m and 400m events in the Kuala Lumpur, Malaysia SEAG last year, Juico admitted that “we already talked to his father (Glen).
-We just cross-checked what they’re doing and also the reason for his non-participation in the Korean Open.
+As Beram, who topped the 200m and 400m events in the Kuala Lumpur, Malaysia SEAG last year, Juico admitted that “we already talked to his father (Glen).
+So we just cross-checked what they’re doing and also the reason for his non-participation in the Korean Open.

 “Trenten Beram has his own coach, nutritionist and strength and conditioning coach, all of which they pay for.
 But we just want to know if they’re in sync with our schedule since we also have our own nutritionist, sports psychologist and strength and conditioning coach,” he added.

-The sorry development, according to Juico, could leave his earlier plans in the disarray of fielding entries in the 4x100m and 4x400m events in the world’s continental sporting spectacle which will be co-hosted by Jakarta and Palembang.
+The sorry development, according to Juico, could leave his earlier plans in the disarray of fielding entries in the 4x100m and 4x400m events in the world’s continental sporting spectacle, which Jakarta and Palembang will co-host.

 “But how could I justify their inclusion to the country’s Asian Games screening committee and the POC (Philippine Olympic Committee) if they were not able to participate?” lamented Juico.